d3faulter/chatgpt-conversation-navigation/README.md

 2. Select **"Create a new script"**.
 3. Delete any default code in the editor.
 4. Paste the entire userscript code provided below.
 5. Save the script.
 It should now be active and running on ChatGPT pages.
+If not, check that the URL filtering is correct.

 ## Usage